-In this paper, the Slic3r software was tested as a for CNC machine simulation, Figure 7.
-Here also, the model is programming software of the considered machines for additive processes.
-Slic3r translates digital 3D models into Slic3r, where the G-code is obtained for additive instructions that are understood by a 3D printer (G-code).
+In this paper, the Slic3r software was tested as a programming software of the considered machines for additive processes.
+Slic3r translates digital 3D models into instructions that are understood by a 3D printer (G-code).
 It slices the model into horizontal layers and generates suitable paths to fill them.
-Slic3r accepts the following 3D MACHINE SIMULATION AND TOOL PATH VERIFICATION model files types: STL (Stereo Lithography), OBJ, Additive This section presents a machine simulation of additive Manufacturing File Format (AMF), while 3MF is an XMLbased file format, similar to AMF [14].
+Slic3r accepts the following 3D model files types: STL (Stereo Lithography), OBJ, Additive Manufacturing File Format (AMF), while 3MF is an XMLbased file format, similar to AMF [14].

-A typical procedure for additive manufacturing includes the following stages: (1) obtain the model in STL format, (2) load model into software, (3) set the parameters for 3D additive An example of programming additive processes for FDM manufacturing (print, filament, printer), (4) export to G-code (5) simulate 3D additive manufacturing, (6) build prototype on the machine.
+A typical procedure for additive manufacturing includes the following stages: (1) obtain the model in STL format, (2) load model into software, (3) set the parameters for 3D additive manufacturing (print, filament, printer), (4)

+export to G-code (5) simulate 3D additive manufacturing, shown in section 3.1.
+The configured machine can move (6) build prototype on the machine.

-The first example for programming additive processes was tested on the example of the champions league cup model in pendant form, given in STL format, Figure6.
+The first example for programming additive processes was tested on the example of the Champions League Cup model in pendant form, given in STL format, Figure 6.

 Figure 6.
-The example of the champions league cup in pendant form in slic3r environment
+The example of the Champions League Cup in pendant form in slic3r environment